 I am a BACP registered and accredited senior counsellor & psychotherapist with more than 25 years of clinical experience.
 I work with individuals and couples and support parents of children with mental health problems.
 I am also a qualified supervisor.

 In 2019 I completed a post qualifying course in couple therapy with Tavistock Relationships.
 This thorough training enabled me to develop a more in-depth understanding of the dynamics within couples and how to support couples more effectively.

 Prior to becoming a counsellor, I was a social worker within mental health.

 For more than 12 years I worked as a GP counsellor within the NHS.
 I have worked for a number of counselling agencies and ongoing in private practice.

 My specialism is in short-term counselling (please look on my website for further information), but I also offer other counselling contracts.

 The initial appointment with a new client or a new couple is used as a counselling assessment.
 This is an in-depth exploration about why the individual or couple is coming now, what they are looking & hoping for from counselling, their present situation and their past history.

 Seeking counselling is a brave step, especially if you have no previous experience.
 But it can be a huge relief to be with a professional person in a confidential space where only you matter.

 A qualified and experienced counsellor is trained to listen and sensitively explore personal difficulties, especially when the underlying cause may be emotional.
-Emotional difficulties can have a very depleting affect on everyday life.
-They may be experienced mentally, physically or on a feeling level.
+Emotional difficulties can impact on everyday life enormously.
+These may be experienced mentally, physically or on a feeling level.